Build strong, toned arms at home with this 15-Minute Resistance Band Arm Workout!

 Targets: Arms, shoulders, chest, back, triceps, abs and core.

 How To Do A Plank And Row With Resistance Bands

 Start in high plank position with the resistance band looped around your thumbs.
 You can always modify your plank with both knees on the ground.

 Hold this plank position as you pull the band and your right hand back towards your right hip.
-Pulling your right elbow up to meet your right rib cab, while trying to keep both hips square to the ground.
+Pulling your right elbow up to meet your right rib cage, while trying to keep both hips square to the ground.